ZuniSoft/Trolls-Godot/README.md

 3. No limit on switched doors
 4. No limit on portal doors
 5. No limit on springs
+6. No limit on breakable tiles
-6. Maximum of three locked doors w/ rooms
+7. Maximum of three locked doors w/ rooms
-7. Maximum of three keys
+8. Maximum of three keys
-8. Maximum of five mystery boxes
+9. Maximum of five mystery boxes
-9. Maximum of three hearts
+10. Maximum of three hearts
-10. Maximum of three fireballs
+11. Maximum of three fireballs
-11. One Ogre as a boss that must be killed to advance to the next level
+12. One Ogre as a boss that must be killed to advance to the next level

 ### Room Limits
 1. No limit on enemies